 Saving on Sightseeing

 It's easy to spend exorbitant amounts of money on sightseeing in major Italian cities, but there’s also so much to do and see that’s 100% free.
 We chose to look at major sights like the Colosseum from the outside rather than going in, saving money and time waiting in long lines.
-In Rome, there are so many incredibly beautiful churches on every corner that you can go into for free—take advantage of these!
+In Rome, there are so many incredibly beautiful churches on every corner that you can go into for free.
+Take advantage of these!
 And do a little Googling to find small, free museums off the beaten path.
 Not only does this save money, but it also gives you a brief respite from crowds of tourists.

 In the Cinque Terre, be aware that you need to pay for a hiking pass and factor it into your budget.
 We spent one day hiking the major trails, and then two days relaxing by the water.
 Plan ahead like this so you don’t need to pay for extraneous train tickets ($4 one way) or hiking passes.
-Also consider the cost of train tickets when picking where to stay; it can be hard to find accommodation in the Cinque Terre, but persevere—we ended up finding a wonderful Airbnb studio apartment right in Riomaggiore.
-Don’t underestimate the importance of being in a central location and in a town you can spend at least a day exploring (without having to pay for any transportation).
+Also consider the cost of train tickets when picking where to stay.
+It can be hard to find accommodation in the Cinque Terre, but persevere!
+We ended up finding a wonderful Airbnb studio apartment right in Riomaggiore.
+Don’t underestimate the importance of being in a central location and in a town you can spend at least a day exploring, without having to pay for any transportation.

 It's easy to wander the streets of these beautiful places and find nice places to sit and people-watch without spending a cent.
 In Bologna, walk through the Parco di San Michele in Bosco up to the church, where you'll see a beautiful view of the city.
-In Riomaggiore, walk up out of town (away from the water) to see small farms and vineyards carved into the hillside.
+In Riomaggiore, walk up out of town, away from the water, to see small farms and vineyards carved into the hillside.
 Get lost (a lot) walking along Venice's beautiful canals.
 I can only speak for the places I visited, but I'm confident the same holds true for other cities and towns.

 The most important part of planning an affordable trip is making a budget and sticking to it.
 I kept track of all purchases by typing them into a note on my phone right away.
 You have to decide what your priorities are: we prioritized food, but if you're more of a shopper or a museum fan, it would definitely be possible to eat out less than we did.
-When you're traveling in a couple, the good news is that you can often spend the same amount for a private apartment with your partner as you would for a bunk bed at a hostel.
+When you're traveling in a couple, the good news is that you can often spend the same amount of money for a private apartment with your partner as you would for a bunk bed at a hostel.
 Ditch overpriced hotels, plan ahead and you can enjoy an amazing trip to Italy for a fraction of the cost.